ysmood/nokit/readme.md

         Use it to start tasks.
 Each task will only run once.
         `(names = 'default', opts) ->`.
 The `names` can be a string or array.
         The default opts:
-        ```coffee
+        ```js
         {
-        	isSequential: false
+         isSequential: false,

-        	# Will be passed as the first task's argument.
+         // Will be passed as the first task's argument.
-        	init: undefined
+         init: undefined,

-        	# To stop the run currently in process.
+         // To stop the run currently in process.
 Set the `$stop`
-        	# reference to true.
+         // reference to true.
 It will reject a "runStopped" error.
          warp: { $stop: false }
         }
         ```